Frequently Asked Questions

 I don’t live in the United States.
 Can I still enter the competition?

-You sure can, but please just make sure it’s in English.
+International entries are absolutely welcome, but all scripts must be in English.
 No other languages are accepted at this time.

 Does Paypal accept currencies other than the American Dollar?